 Availability has to do with the accessibility and continuity of information.
 Information with low availability concerns may be considered supplementary rather than necessary.
-Information with high availability concerns is considered critical and must be accessible in order to prevent negative impact on business function.
+Information with high availability concerns is considered critical and must be accessible in order to prevent negative impact on University activities.

 Availability concerns—along with integrity concerns—contribute to data's criticality.

 Criticality is the importance of data availability and integrity to the business continuity and operational effectiveness of the University.

 Criticality is a reflection of data's integrity and availability concerns.
 Data's criticality is the higher of its integrity and availability concerns.
 For example, data with high integrity concerns but moderate availability concerns would have a high criticality.